trick77/ipset-blacklist/README.md

 update-blacklist.sh --dry-run /etc/nftables-blacklist/nftables-blacklist.conf
 ```

-This will:
-- Download all blacklists
-- Process and filter IPs
-- Generate the nftables script
-- Show what would be applied (without executing)
+Downloads and processes everything but doesn't actually load the rules.

 ## Troubleshooting

 ### "nftables table does not exist"

-The script creates the required nftables structure automatically when `FORCE=yes` (the default).
-If you see this error, check that `FORCE=yes` is set in your config file.
+The script creates the nftables table/sets automatically when `FORCE=yes` (the default).
+If you see this error, make sure `FORCE=yes` in your config.

 ### Check if an IP is blocked